SSWConsulting/SSW.Rules.GPT/README.md

 6. Ask SSW Rules GPT a question!

 ### 💻 Installation - Set Multiple Startup Projects
 Instead of manually launching the WebUI and WebAPI projects, you can set multiple startup projects in Visual Studio and Rider.

-TODO: Link to rule
+Read [this rule](https://ssw.com.au/rules/multiple-startup-projects/) to learn how.

 ### 👥 Project Contributors